WrightGroupSRI/cathy/README.md

 ### Installing cathy
 Now that you have installed the custom packages, you should be able to install cathy into the same environment.
 From the cathy project directory (the top-level directory containing this README.md file) run:
 `pip install -e .`

+##Windows Documentation

+###Installing Python and establishing Jupyter Notebook via Anaconda

+Python 3.11 was the version installed from the online download option (python.org).
+Anaconda was installed from the official Anaconda website (conda version 23.10).
+Then Jupyter Notebook was launched from Anaconda.

+###Establishing Virtual Environments and Python Path

+**Step 1**: Prepare your environment

+1) Open the '.bashrc' file to ensure no duplicated commands exist and check the export line through command 'source .bashrc'.
+2) Add Conda and Python to your git bash

+**Step 2**: Modify your path
+1) Redirect to your home directory: 'cd'
+2) Get path to Anaconda installation
+3) Update path by replacing the Anaconda installation path in this line: echo 'export PATH="$PATH:(YOUR_PATH):(YOUR_PATH)/Scripts"' >>.bashrc
+4) Create an alias for Python through echo 'alias python="winpty python.exe"'>>.bashrc
+5) Test by checking version of python and conda; if python still does not work, refer to next step

+**Step 3**: Solving Python Potential Issue
+1) Access system settings and navigate to "App Execution Aliases"
+2) Turn off "python.exe" and "python3.exe" App Installers; this might be blocking Python's access to the path

+###Installing Key Dependencies for Cathy

+1) Note -- install dependencies in the specified order and perform git clone for EACH (**in order**).
+The git clone link is accessible via the SSH option for each project page
+2) After cloning a dependency, run **'pip install -e'** to download the package.
+3) Continue with the git clone of the dependency of each line

 ## Commands